-Water Polo originated as an aquatic form of rugby union football, and combines the unique combination of swimming and throwing.
+Water Polo originated as an aquatic form of rugby union football and combined the unique combination of swimming and throwing.

-The combinations of bursts of high intensity activity, with lower intensity intervals make it a physically demanding sport, and the increasing physical nature is making a multitude of injuries for players, including:
+The combinations of bursts of high-intensity activity, with lower intensity intervals, make it a physically demanding sport, and the increasingly physical nature is making a multitude of injuries for players, including: